andreamussap/everypillreminder/docs/medicines.md

 - The name of the friend is displayed

-**6.** Tap [SHARE]
+**6.** Tap *Share*

 **Result**

 - You are redirected to the list of meds.
 - Message *'Medicine shared'* is displayed.

 > You can only share one medicine at a time with the **same friend**.
-If you try to share a second medicine with someone, and he/she didn't respond (Accept or Reject) your previous request yet, you'll see this message: *'Your friend must first respond to the previous request'*
+If you try to share a second medicine with someone, and he/she didn't respond (Accept or Reject) your previous request yet, the message: *'Your friend must first respond to the previous request'* is displayed

 ## Respond to a request

-When someone shares a medicine with you, you will see the suggested med at the end of your list of medicines.
-The shared med has a red square around it, and the buttons (Accept) and (Reject).
+When someone shares a medicine with you, you will see the suggested med on the list.
+The shared med is surrounded by a red line, and it contains the buttons *Accept* and *Reject*.

 The alarm for a shared med won't sound until you accept the request.